 8. Sharing the responsibilities

-My husband and I divide all household and child related chores.
-We do many of them together and for others take turns.
+My husband and I divide all household and child-related chores.
+We do many of them together and for others, we take turns.
 This helps us do the mundane household tasks without boredom setting in.
 We rarely fight over whose job it is.
-We appreciate each other’s contribution each day and grab opportunities to express the same.
-For example, after every meal at home my husband thanks me and now our son has picked up this habit as well.
-As reciprocation, I thank my husband for every meal outside home.
+We appreciate each other’s contributions each day and grab opportunities to express the same.

 9. Love conquers all situations

 Be generous with love when it comes to your spouse.
 Just because you both know you love each other does not mean you can’t say it.
 Say those three words as often as you can – when departing for work, before heading to bed or in the middle of the day.